zslwyuan/AMF-Placer/src/app/AMFPlacer/AMFPlacerMainPage.md

 certain critical path portions of the designs might be prearranged into many multi-cell macros during synthesis.
 These movable macros with constraints of shape and resources lead to challenging mixed-size placement for FPGA designs which cannot be addressed by previous works of analytical placers.
-In this work, we propose AMF-Placer, an open-source analytical mixed-size FPGA placer supporting mixed-size placement on FPGA, with an interface to Xilinx Vivado.
+In this work, we propose AMF-Placer, an open-source analytical mixed-size FPGA placer supporting mixed-size placement of heterogeneous resources (LUT/FF/LUTRAM/MUX/CARRY/DSP/BRAM...) on FPGA, with an interface to
+Xilinx Vivado.
 To speed up the convergence and improve the quality of the placement, AMF-Placer is equipped with a series of new techniques for wirelength optimization, cell spreading, packing, and legalization.
 Based on a set of the latest large open-source benchmarks from various domains for Xilinx Ultrascale FPGAs, experimental results